Income Tax in Dubai, UAE for Residents and Non-residents – Rates, Law, General Information

-The UAE is known to be the only country with almost no taxation.
-Such taxes as VAT, sales tax or personal income tax are not collected at all.
-The fact is that there is no federal legislation governing taxation.
+Any foreign investor who is going to open a business in the United Arab Emirates looks for the answer to the following question: “Is there income tax in Dubai?
+And if there is one, what is its rate?”
+This country is known to be the only country with almost no taxation.
+Such taxes as sales tax or personal profit tax are not collected at all.
+There is no single law on income taxes in the UAE as a whole; instead, there are local regulations, governing taxation rules on the main territory and in every free zone (each one has own unique taxation scheme with its preferences to particular areas of business).
 It means that each Emirate is vested with the right to impose any kind of taxation.
-Nevertheless, no Emirate is going to introduce neither personal income tax nor other types of taxes.
-The UAE Government and the local authorities reject all suggestions from the International Monetary Foundation (IMF) to impose income taxation.
+Nevertheless, no Emirate is going to introduce either personal income tax or other types of dues.
+Local government and the local authorities reject all suggestions from the International Monetary Foundation (IMF) to impose profit taxation.

-Foreign banking institutions are also liable to corporate income taxation on the territory of the UAE, but it does not apply to all the Emirates.
-The corporate income tax at the rate of 20% is levied on the representative offices of the foreign banks in the Emirates of Abu Dhabi, Dubai, Fujairah and Sharjah.
-Corporate taxation rules of the Emirates of Dubai, Fujairah and Sharjah are based on their own legislations, whereas Abu Dhabi does not have special legislation dealing with taxation of branches of foreign banking institutions.
+Foreign banking institutions are also liable to corporate profit taxation on the territory of the UAE, but it is not applied to all the Emirates.
+The corporate profit tax at the rate of 20% is levied on the representative offices of the foreign banks in the Emirates.
+Corporate taxation rules of the Emirates are based on their own legislation, whereas Abu Dhabi does not have special legislation dealing with taxation of branches of foreign banking institutions.

-There are special degrees governing taxation of the UAE joint venture companies.
-All the other types of business and personal income are completely tax-free.
-This also applies to all the forms of foreign remittances in the form of royalties, interests, dividends or fees for technical services and other types of capital gains of any nature.
+Special degrees are governing the taxation of joint venture companies in this country.
+All the other types of business and personal income are completely free of any dues.
+This is also applied to all the forms of foreign remittances in the form of royalties, interests, dividends or fees for technical services and other types of capital gains of any nature.

-In spite of the fact that special income tax decrees were adopted in some Emirates, they have no real force.
+Even though special profit tax decrees were adopted in some Emirates, they have no real force.
 Any major company, which carries on business on the territory of the UAE, can make arrangements with the local authorities of the respective Emirate in order to avoid high taxation.
-The same applies to the foreign companies, which are looking to reduce the applicable tax rate stated in the decree.
+The same applies to the foreign companies, which are looking to reduce the applicable due rate stated in the decree.

-To summarize – the personal income of whatever nature is taxed in UAE at zero rate.
-The currently discussed potential changes in the UAE legislation applies only to potential introduction of VAT and no changes expected in regards to personal taxation.
+So let us summarize it, the personal income of any nature is taxed with a zero rate here.
+The currently discussed potential changes in the local legislation are applied only to the introduction of the VAT and no changes expected in regards to personal taxation.

-On corporate entities – there is no difference in taxation whether the company is UAE tax resident or not.
-Same favourable terms apply to both types.
+As for the corporate entities – there is no difference in taxation whether the company is UAE tax resident or not.
+The same favorable terms are applied to both types.